Elizabeth Sankey: Summer Camp singer on a mission to save the romcom

 Elizabeth Sankey has always loved films as well as music, and even while touring with indie pop duo Summer Camp, she had a hankering to get behind the camera.
-With directional debut Romantic Comedy, she revisits another longtime obsession – the romcom.
+With directioral debut Romantic Comedy, she revisits another longtime obsession – the romcom.
 Over 79 fascinating minutes, Sankey examines the problematic arena of the genre, unpacking the tropes and carbon copy culture that persists today.

 A film essay inspired by Charlie Shackleton’s Beyond Clueless – a 2014 documentary about teen movies for which Summer Camp provided the soundtrack – Romantic Comedy begins in the 1930s, tours the ‘glory years’ of the 1990s, and questions Netflix’s ‘guilty pleasure’ marketing of the modern romcom.